 Mathematics courses at Citrus College serve the mathematical needs for all programs at the college.
 We offer courses from arithmetic through differential equations.
 These mathematics courses enable students to fulfill developmental mathematics needs; complete associate degree, diploma and certificate requirements; meet upper-division transfer prerequisites; and accomplish a variety of individual academic and personal goals.

-The Mathematics Sequence of Courses shown below, outlines the courses required for students pursuing a liberal arts education and for students who are science and engineering majors.
+The Mathematics Sequence of Courses shown below, outlines the courses required for students pursuing a

 Mathematics Course Sequences